Roxbury High School (New Jersey): History

+Academic programs

 Eisenhower Middle School and Roxbury High School are choice schools for the Fine and Performing Arts.
 Students are eligible to apply for an array of programs including three levels of symphonic band, four levels of choir, multiple levels of dance, an accomplished strings program, and electives such as music theory and Broadway musical theatre.
 In addition, there are nine select group choirs, a variety of wind ensembles, and two marching bands that allow students to pursue interests beyond the school day in the co-curricular domain.
-There is an annual fall drama and a spring musical that brings together the talent of the performing arts in a show that rivals a professional presentation.
+There is an annual fall drama and a spring musical.
 An extensive visual art program is offered, with a four-year college prep track including AP Art Studio, and numerous electives that include four levels of ceramics, three of photography, graphic design and yearbook production.
 Co-curricular opportunities are also available in the visual arts.
 Students are eligible to participate if they're in grades 7-12, with a maximum of 6 seats available for new students.
 Students are selected through an application process with the implementation of a waitlist and a lottery if more than six requests are received.

+The Academy for Sports Medicine, operated in conjunction with the Morris County Vocational School District, operates at Roxbury High School.

 Awards, recognition and rankings

 The school was the 74th-ranked public high school in New Jersey out of 411 schools statewide according to Niche.com's annual rankings in 2019.
 Their site explains, “Niche ranks nearly 100,000 schools and districts based on statistics and millions of opinions from students and parents.”

-In the past, Roxbury was ranked by NJ Monthly Magazine with the following: